Weymann Fabric Bodies: Designer and patent holder

 The system was invented by Charles Weymann (1889–1976).
 An early portrait may be seen in the archives of FLIGHT magazine.

-Weymann's Paris coachbuilding business was located at Carrossier Weymann, 20 rue Troyon, Paris and their elegant and luxurious Bugatti, Rolls-Royce, Hispano-Suiza, etc. bodied limousines and cars bore the label Les Carrosseries C. T. Weymann, 18-20 rue Troyon, Paris.
+Weymann's Paris coachbuilding business was located at Carrossier Weymann, 20 rue Troyon, Paris and their Bugatti, Rolls-Royce, Hispano-Suiza, etc. bodied limousines and cars bore the label Les Carrosseries C. T. Weymann, 18-20 rue Troyon, Paris.

 Daimler Construction Z

 While Daimler had always built their own bodies, they also provided a large number of chassis to external coach builders to suit customers.
 In the second quarter of 1924 Daimler began building Weymann flexible framed fabric bodies for their "natural silence, the entire absence of drumming and all those attributes which make for comfortable long-distance touring with a minimum of fatigue".
 Seats were Dryad basket-chairs of wicker button-quilted in Bedford cord.
 Daimler chose to name its Weymann-type bodies Construction Z.